-Orthodontic Post Graduate Clinic V. Eight (8) credits.
+ORTO 9503 - Orthodontic Post Graduate Clinic V. Eight (8) credits.
 Pre-requisites: ORTO 9401, ORTO 9403, ORTO 9404, ORTO 9407, ORTO 9408.
 Co-requisites: ORTO 9501, ORTO 9507, ORTO 9508.

 This course is designed to expose the post-graduate Orthodontic students to clinical experience in this specialty area.
 It provides the opportunity to learn from different clinical cases which students are expected to diagnose, treat and follow-up for the following year.
 The use of fixed edgewise, extraoral, functional and retentive appliances is emphasized.
 The student should develop analytical biomechanical and motor skill as they apply specially to Orthodontics.
 A higher level of proficiency and greater independence level is expected in this course as compared to Orthodontics Post-Graduate Clinic IV (ORTO 9403).
+Grading System: Passed (P), Fail (F)

-Case Presentation Seminar V. Two (2) credits.
-Prerequisites: ORTO 9401, ORTO 9403, ORTO 9404, ORTO 9407, ORTO 9408.
+ORTO 9507 - Case Presentation Seminar V. Two (2) credits.
+Pre-requisites: ORTO 9401, ORTO 9403, ORTO 9404, ORTO 9407, ORTO 9408.
 Co-requisites: ORTO 9501, ORTO 9503, ORTO 9508.

 During the sessions, the residents will present their clinical cases to the clinical instructor responsible for the clinic on that day.
 All diagnostic records will be thoroughly evaluated and treatment plan will be developed to address the clinical problems presented on each case.
 The residents will be examined in their knowledge on diagnosis and treatment planning, scientific literature, treatment modalities and orthodontics appliances.
-Based on this experience the resident will be exposed to different treatment alternatives and will develop a sense of clinical judgement based on a multidisciplinary approach.
+Based on this experience the resident will be exposed to different treatment alternatives and will develop a sense of clinical judgment based on a multidisciplinary approach.
+Grading System: Passed (P), Fail (F)

-Orthodontic Interdisciplinary Seminar IV.
+ORTO 9508 - Orthodontic Interdisciplinary Seminar IV.
 Two (2) credits.
 Pre-requisites: ORTO 9401, ORTO 9403, ORTO 9404, ORTO 9407, ORTO 9408.
 Co-requisites: ORTO 9501, ORTO 9503, ORTO 9507.

 This is a course in which the resident will be exposed to a variety of topics related to the administrative, management and marketing aspects of an Orthodontic Office.
-A broad variety of topics such as Office Layout and Dental Equipment, Human Resources, Labor Laws, Computer Systems, Dental Insurances, Property Insurances, Investments, Disability Insurance, Accounting, Practice Management, Marketing and Public Health will be discussed.
+A broad variety of topics such as Office

+Layout and Dental Equipment, Human Resources, Labor Laws, Computer Systems, Dental Insurances, Property Insurances, Investments, Disability Insurance, Accounting, Practice Management, Marketing and Public Health will be discussed.
 Guest experts on each topic will be invited.
 This course will enable the residents to be exposed to administrative considerations in establishing an office.
 Other alternatives such as buying in or out and partnerships will also be explored so that the resident can make an educated decision in terms of the alternatives available to practice Orthodontics.
+Grading System: Passed (P), Fail (F)

-Orthodontic Literature Review VI.
+ORTO 9601 - Orthodontic Literature Review VI.
 Two (2) credits.
-Prerequisites: ORTO 9501, ORTO 9503, ORTO 9507, ORTO 9508.
+Pre-requisites: ORTO 9501, ORTO 9503, ORTO 9507, ORTO 9508.
 Co-requisites: ORTO 9603, ORTO 9611.